 How to Prevent Flare-Ups

 Stay healthy.
 A bout of cold or flu can set off your MS symptoms.
-A bladder infection can trigger either a flare or a pseudoflare so the same advice applies.
+A bladder infection can trigger either a flare or a pseudo-flare, so the same advice applies.
+In fact, infections cause a third of MS flare-ups.
 Wash your hands with warm water and soap during the day, get your yearly flu shot, and avoid people who look sick.
 Stay hydrated.
 Try to avoid anyone who is sick.
 Make sure your food is cooked properly.
 Practice safe sex.
 Ask your doctor for other ways to avoid bladder infections, including vaccinations.

 Rest.
 You won't feel well when you're worn out.
 Sleep problems are common in people with MS. Symptoms like pain and muscle spasms can keep you up at night.
 Some of the meds that treat MS interrupt sleep, too.
 Work with your doctor to get your symptoms under control so you can sleep.
-Adjust your medicines if they keep you awake.
+Adjust your meds if they keep you awake.
+Aim for 7 to 8 hours of sleep per night.

 Ways to Treat a Flare-Up

 Your symptoms might go away on their own if they're mild.
 Even so, let your doctor know what's going on.

-Treating symptoms can shorten your flare-ups and help you recover faster.
+Treating symptoms may shorten your flare-ups and help you recover faster.
 The goal is to bring down the inflammation that caused your symptoms.

 Some people can't take steroids.
 Others are bothered by side effects, which include weight gain, mood changes, trouble sleeping, and upset stomach.
 Another option may be ACTH gel (Acthar gel).
-It's injected into your muscle or under the skin.
-ACTH triggers your adrenal gland to release hormones that bring down inflammation.
+It's injected into your muscle or under your skin.
+It triggers your adrenal gland to release hormones that bring down inflammation.

 For a severe flare-up that doesn't get better with steroids, you might try plasma exchange.
 First, a health care professional will take some of your blood.
 The liquid part, called plasma, is taken out.
 It's replaced with a substitute plasma fluid or with plasma from a donor.
 Then, the blood is returned to your body.
+Talk to your doctor about whether this would help you.

 What to Do After a Flare-Up